Menu Close

 Having the extended family cooped up in one house over the festive period doesn’t always go smoothly (particularly when a few drinks are involved), and going on a walk could be the perfect opportunity to work on those relationships.

-“We tend to walk side as we walk in groups,” says Dr. Marianne Trent, clinical psychologist with Good Thinking Psychological Services and author of The Grief Collective.
+“We tend to walk side as we walk in groups,” says Dr. Marianne Trent, a clinical psychologist with Good Thinking Psychological Services and author of The Grief Collective.
 “This allows us to have conversations with less pressure, and it can allow conversation to flow more easily.

 “The physical actions of being out and about and seeing other people and wildlife can also create a structure for conversations, which can help ease the pressure to come up with topics.”